readthedocs/readthedocs.org/docs/install.rst

 Solr (Search) Setup
 -------------------

 Apache Solr is used to index and search documents.
+This is an optional requirement, and only necessary if you want to develop or use search.

 Additional python requirements necessary to use Solr::